rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="4.20.91.1">4.20.91.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.

-<a name="4.20.91.2">4.20.91.2</a>If a distribution or manufacture statement is grammatically separable, treat the statement as a distribution or manufacture statement.
-See Manufacture statement.
+<a name="4.20.91.2">4.20.91.2</a>If a distribution or manufacture statement is grammatically separable, treat the statement as a [distribution statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Distribution-statement/) or [manufacture statement]((https://rbms-bsc.github.io/DCRMR/docs/ppdm/Manufacture-statement/).

 <a name="4.20.91.3">4.20.91.3</a> If the statements are grammatically inseparable, transcribe them as a publication statement.
 London : Printed for the author, and published by J. Bew, Pater-Noster-Row, MDCCLXXIX